azim-abdool/teaching-portfolio/courses.md

 - I've also supported ECNG3029 (Robotics) in the recent past as it aligns with my area of expertise.

 ## Programming & Software Engineering
+I am now working on a new course for the MASc in Artificial Intelligence:
+- Graduate: ECNG66xx - Data Engineering
+- This course meshes quite well with my current area of embedded systems, as I can take a unique slant when teaching data engineering in the context of uncertain, multimodal data streams, in particular where we may be dealing with real-time, resource-constrained devices; and how these may affect intelligent systems.
 I have taught these courses in the recent past.
 I still contribute to these courses, but I've now taken a more backseat role as a guest examiner and lecturer.
 - UG Level 1: ECNG1009 - Introduction to Programming
 - UG Level 2: ECNG2007 - Computer Systems and Software Design